Comprehensive Authentication Guide#

 Key Takeaways#

-- Protocol Compliance: Follow established standards (NIST, OWASP, OAuth specs)
+- Protocol Compliance: Follow established standards (NIST, OWASP, OAuth specs, FIDO2) and keep libraries updated

-- Continuous Monitoring: Log authentication events and monitor for anomalies
+- Continuous Monitoring: Log authentication events, audit MFA device registrations, detect impossible travel and session anomalies